pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 **Jr Trainer F:**
 - Thrash

-Exit tunnel and get the [hidden Max Ether](https://gunnermaniac.com/pokeworld?map=21#16/53) in the bush to the right and bike straight down after hopping the ledge and avoiding the trainer's line of sight.
+Exit tunnel and get the [hidden Max Ether](https://gunnermaniac.com/pokeworld?map=21#16/53) in the bush to the right.
+- Bike straight down after getting the item.
+- Hop the ledge and avoid the trainer's line of sight by biking behind them as you enter Lavender Town.
+- Immediately exit Lavender to the West.

 ## Route 8